EPCCed/2026-03-02-Fortran-intro/_episodes/10-dummy-array-arguments.md

   end subroutine my_storage
 ```
 There are a number of conditions to such usage.
-1. The corresponding actual argument must also be allocatable (and have the same type and rank);
+1. The corresponding actual argument must also be allocatable (and have the same
+   type and rank);
 2. If the intent is `intent(in)` the allocation status cannot be changed;
-3. If the intent is `intent(out)` and the array is allocated on entry, the array is automatically deallocated.
+3. If the intent is `intent(out)` and the array is allocated on entry, the array
+   is automatically deallocated.

 The intent applies to both the allocation status and to the array itself.
 Some care may be required.

 A `function` may have an allocatable result which is an array; this might
 be thought of as returning a temporary array which is automatically
-deallocated when the relevant expression has been evaluated.
+deallocated when the relevant calling expression has been evaluated.

 ## Optional arguments